null

 What wines have you discovered while traveling that are now in our Sourced and Certified Collection?

 In August of 2016 while on vacation in Oregon I was sightseeing one morning and passed a winery (Byrn Mawr) whose sign read “tasting room open.”
 Being the opportunistic fella I am, I ventured down their driveway and was greeted by a rather confused look on a young lady’s face that didn’t expect to see anyone ready to taste wine at 9:30 a.m.
 Come to find out, she hung the sign before they opened thinking no one would show up early to taste to avoid making a second trip up to the main road.
 Emily, who happened to be the winemaker, and I chatted for a bit, tasted through their wines, then came the question.
 “So, Dave, what is it you do in Florida?”
 And the rest, as they say, is history.
-No matter the region of origin, I am always drawn to family-run wineries who stay dedicated to the craft of making fine wines at all price points, and this is exactly what Byrn Mawr is.
+No matter the region of origin, I am always drawn to family-run wineries who stay dedicated to the craft of making fine wines at all price points, and this is exactly what Bryn Mawr is.
 Small, family-owned (their house is above the winery) and dedicated to making the best wines they can in Oregon.

 Bill Stobbs